When to be your own doctoriStock/Amawasri

 When something’s in your eye but you can’t find the objectiStock/mediaphotos

 If you think a tiny something is in your eye and you can’t see it, it may be hidden in the upper lid.
 To look for it, get two clean cotton swabs.
 Hold the end of one against the upper eyelid.
 Look down, and flip the upper lid over the cotton swab.
 If there’s a speck, dab it out with the other swab.
 If you don’t see a speck, your problem could be a scratch and not a foreign body.
+Don't miss these 13 tricks to improve your vision that have nothing to do with carrots.

 When a tick bitesiStock/zeljkosantrac